khartinger/mqtt4home/md/m4h310_RasPiCppDemos_e.md

 ## Monitoring of regularly recurring MQTT messages (Watchdog)
 Name: [`m4hWdog`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hWdog)
-The program `m4hWdog` ("Watchdog") checks if messages which should be sent regularly (e.g. from temperature sensors) are actually sent.
+The program `m4hWdog` ("Watchdog") checks if messages which should be sent periodicly (e.g. from temperature sensors) are actually sent.
 If a sensor has not sent a message within a given time, `m4hWdog` will send a warning message.
 In the configuration file it is defined within which time span a message from a certain topic must arrive.
 The module is very well suited to detect the failure of (e.g. battery powered) sensors.